davidsneighbour/hugonewsletter.com/content/_index.md

 ---
-title: "Hugo Newsletter"
+title: "The (unofficial) Hugo Newsletter"
 ---

-The unofficial source for all the Hugo happenings around the Internet.
+Your source for all from the Hugoverse.

-Hugo Newsletter is a curated list of Hugo releases, important Docs updates, new & updated themes, interesting discussions from the Hugo forums, and blog posts on Hugo from around the web.
+The (unofficial) Hugo Newsletter is a curated list of Hugo releases, important Docs updates, new & updated themes, interesting discussions from the Hugo forums, and blog posts on Hugo from around the web.
 A new issue is released on the first Monday of every month.

-Feel free to (re)register while we are transitioning the project.
-The next Hugo Newsletter will be published as always on Monday, October 7th.
+Register now to not miss the next issue.
+The next Hugo Newsletter will be published as always on Monday, November 4th.

 {{< mailchimp >}}